jcrecio/GlobalChess/README.md

 > Pending Dockerize to automate all the steps for the installation, build and deployment

 ## 2. Run the server
-The mongo server needs to be started off with the provide configuration file.
+The mongo server needs to be started off with the provided configuration file.
 ```python
   mongod -f <path>/gamesdb.conf
 ````